dil-bhegedus/ai-assisted-coding-training/README.md

 - `npm run test` - Run tests
 - `npm run preview` - Preview production build locally

+## Session Persistence

+The Todo app automatically saves your todos to `sessionStorage`, ensuring your list persists through page refreshes within the same browser session.
+Key features include:

+- **Automatic saving**: Todos are saved immediately when added, edited, or deleted
+- **Graceful error handling**: Corrupted data is automatically cleared without crashing
+- **Quota management**: Shows user-friendly notifications if storage quota is exceeded
+- **Session scope**: Data persists only within the current browser session (cleared when browser is closed)

+### Limitations
+- Data is cleared when the browser session ends
+- Storage quota errors may prevent saving in rare cases
+- Only available in browsers that support `sessionStorage`

 ## Project Structure

 The project follows a feature-based organization: